 Revised January 20, 2014.
 See bottom of the page for the complete revision history

-In a speech at the Manila Overseas Press Club Forum last August of 2013, Philippine Air Force (PhAF) Lt.
-Gen. Lauro Catalino Dela Cruz announced that formal negotiations for the acquisition of 12 FA-50 Golden Eagle (or Geagle) from the manufacturer Korean Aerospace Industries (KAI) formally started the previous month, July of 2013.
-He also said that their target is to have 2 Geagles delivered by the end of the 4th quarter of 2014 with the rest to be delivered in the middle of 2015.
-However, 5 months on and still no contract between KAI and the Philippines has been finalized.
+In a speech at the Manila Overseas Press Club Forum last August of 2013, Philippine Air Force (PAF) Lt.
+Gen. Lauro Catalino Dela Cruz announced that formal negotiations for the acquisition of twelve FA-50 Golden Eagle (or Geagle) from the manufacturer Korean Aerospace Industries (KAI) formally started the previous month, July of 2013.
+He also said that their target is to have two Geagles delivered by the end of the fourth quarter of 2014 with the rest to be delivered in the middle of 2015.1 However, five months on and still no contract between KAI and the Philippines has been finalized.

 ‘Short Summary of Developments’